 Education has never been limited to the classroom.
 The idea of communal living at the university has its roots in the Oxford-Cambridge model in England.
 Faculty members (fellows) lived with students, taught them, and helped them transform into contributors to their society, and vice versa.

-At Vanderbilt, Warren and Moore College follow in this tradition, connecting upper-class students, residential faculty, graduate fellows, undergraduate resident advisers, experienced staff, others throughout the university, and visitors from across the local, national, and global communities.
-Together, they create communities and collaborations for discovery and learning, with events such as dinners with faculty, musical performances, community service, and late-night conversations.
+At Vanderbilt University, Warren and Moore colleges follow in this tradition, connecting upper-class students, residential faculty, graduate fellows, undergraduate resident advisers, experienced staff, others throughout the university, and visitors from across the local, national, and global communities.
+Together, with events such as dinners with faculty, musical performances, community service, and late-ni ght conversations, they collaborate to create communities for discovery and learning.

-On these pages you will find more information about the residential colleges and their component halls, the personnel of Warren and Moore colleges, programs supported by College Halls (and guidance on student-driven programming), facilities and living arrangements, the people behind the names (i.e., Warren, Moore, Delbrück, Elliston, Rice, Smith, Kissam), and the history of College Halls in the larger Vanderbilt living and learning landscape.
+On these pages you will find more information about the residential colleges and their component halls, personnel, programs, facilities and living arrangements, and the history both within the halls and in the larger Vanderbilt community.